 It’s that time of year again to search for the best tax software.
 Yes, April 15th has a unique way of sneaking up on all of us, so it’s never too early to start getting the necessities in order to make this tax season as painless as possible.
 For the third straight year, TurboTax is our top overall pick.

 Get started for free with TurboTax.

-I have searched far and wide to bring you the top providers, giving you the best deals, coupons, and price to get you the highest return.
+We have searched far and wide to bring you the top providers, giving you the best deals, coupons, and price to get you the highest return.
 We’ve also scoured for changes in the tax code and other things the taxpayer of yesteryear may miss when the tax man comes knocking in 2016.
 Overall, not much has changed over the multiple years in the landscape of great tax software companies, with the same bunch standing above the rest.
 Here are our picks for the very best tax software.

 The Three Best Tax Software Products for 2016:

 TaxAct, TurboTax or H&R Block: What is the Best Tax Software?

 When it comes to filing taxes, generally we can all agree that easier is better.
 While taxes can only be but so simple, these three names in tax software find unique ways to streamline the tedious process.
 Let’s take a quick glance at what stands out for the top three picks, and why TurboTax edges out the rest.Start TurboTax Federal Free Edition Here

 Our pick for the best tax software to file your taxes for the 2015 fiscal year is the industry standard, TurboTax.
 While other companies have undoubtedly replicated what TurboTax pioneered, Intuit’s tax filing software still stands as the most streamlined and intuitive way to file your state and federal taxes.
 From its slick design to its top-of-the-line audit threat detection, you’d be hard-pressed to find an easier, safer way to file your taxes this year.